klaudiakprojects/klaudiakprojects/README.md

-Hi, I'm Klaudia, and I'm looking for an opportunity to develop my skills as a software tester.
+Hi, I'm Klaudia, and I'm looking for an opportunity to develop my skills as a Software Tester.
 I am open to both manual positions and positions related to test automation in Cypress/Playwright.

+As a Junior Software Tester I bring a combination of skills like analytical thinking, ability to learn fast and detail-oriented mindset.
+I have passed the ISTQB FL exam and I also want to expand my knowledge in automation testing.
+I am looking for a company where I would be able to develop my skills

 # Projects:
 * [TodoApp with Automation Testing in Cypress](https://github.com/klaudiakprojects/todoapp)